-Powerline Adapters are ready to use out of the box and do not require the installation of any software to work.
-They can be connected to computers, routers, gaming consoles, hubs, IPTV set-top boxes, and other Ethernet devices regardless of operating system.
+Powerline is ready to use out of the box and does not require the installation of driver software to work.
+It can be connected to computers, routers, gaming consoles, hubs, IPTV set-top boxes, and other Ethernet devices regardless of operating system.